Blogging Terms: 150+ Must-Know Concepts for Every Blogger

 L

-• Like for Like– You like something of theirs and they’ll like something of yours.
+• Like for Like: You like something of theirs and they like something of yours.

-• Link – A link is a word, group of words or image that you can click on to go to a new page or a new section within the current page.
+• Link: A word, group of words, or image you click to go to a new page or section.

-• Linking – According to Mark Hinkle, linking is the currency of the web.
-Linking to a blog post that helps make your point is a service to your readers.
+• Linking: According to Mark Hinkle, linking is the currency of the web.
+Linking to a post that supports your point is a service to readers.

-• Link Baiting – A link building technique.
-Crafting content so other content creators will link to it.
+• Link Baiting: A link building technique: crafting content so other creators want to link to it.

-• Linky Party – A place to show your blog posts by leaving links and visiting other blogs.
+• Linky Party: A place to show your posts by leaving links and visiting other blogs.

-• Long Tail Keywords – longer and more specific keyword phrases that visitors are more likely to use.
-How long, you ask?
-Long tail keywords are generally at least four words long.
+• Long Tail Keywords: Longer, more specific keyword phrases visitors are more likely to use.
+Long tail keywords generally run at least four words.

 M

-• Media Kit – It’s like a blogger’s resume containing impressive statistics and accomplishments.
+• Media Kit: A blogger’s resume containing statistics and accomplishments for potential sponsors.

-• Medium-Tail Keywords – a focus SEO keyword with two or three words.
+• Medium-Tail Keywords: A focus keyword of two or three words.

-• Meta Description (MD) – The description seen by search engines on your blog or posts.
-Important for great SEO.
+• Meta Description (MD): The page description search engines can show under your title.
+Important for clicks.

 N

-• Niche – The specific content you blog about.
-A niche provides the blogger direction and focus while telling the reader what the content will be about.
+• Niche: The specific subject you blog about.
+A niche gives the blogger direction and tells readers what to expect.

 O

-• Off-Page SEO – The site awareness you are able to generate for your page or post.
+• Off-Page SEO: The awareness and links you generate for your page elsewhere on the web.

-• On-Page SEO – The content of your actual page or post, and how helpful or relevant it is to the searches.
+• On-Page SEO: The content of your page itself and how relevant it is to searches.

-• Opt-In – An incentive for people to subscribe to, or opt-in to, your blog.
-See “lead magnet.”
+• Opt-In: An incentive for people to subscribe to your blog.
+See lead magnet.

 P

-• Page – A static page on your site that doesn’t automatically update.
+• Page: A static page on your site that does not update automatically.

-• Page Views – The number of times a user visits a web page.
+• Page Views: The number of times users load a web page.

-• Paid Search – People click on display or PPC ads to get to your website.
+• Paid Search: Visitors who click display or PPC ads to reach your website.

-• Plagiarism – Plagiarism is taking someone else’s work or ideas and misrepresenting them as your own.
+• Plagiarism: Taking someone else’s work or ideas and presenting them as your own.

-• Plugin – Software that can add functions or extend functions of a WordPress blog.
+• Plugin: Software that adds or extends functions on a WordPress blog.

 R

-• Referral Traffic – People visit your website by clicking on a link from a different website.
+• Referral Traffic: Visitors who arrive by clicking a link on a different website.

 S